mmrahman-utexas/mmrahman-utexas.github.io/_projects/2020_05_24_Image_Caption_Generation_using_CNN-LSTM_Encoder-Decoder2.md

 date: 2020-05-24
 teaserurl: 'image_captioning_infer2.png'
 codeurl: 'https://github.com/mmrahman-utexas/Image_Caption_Generator'
-excerpt: 'Facial keypoint detection is an important example of a computer vision problem which can be solved effectively by treating the problem as an image regression task and and trainign a CNN network for predicting the image location of the key-points.
-In this project, I trained a CNN network to predict important facial keypoints given an image of a human face.
-I did this project as a requirements of graduating from Udacity's Computer Vision Nanodegree program.'
+excerpt: 'Image caption generation is a widely used application of sequential generative model.
+In this project, I designed and trained a CNN-LSTM encoder-decoder architecture for generating caption from an input image.
+I did this project as part of the requirement of gaduating "Computer Vision Nanodegree" from Udacity.'
 ---

 Md Mesbahur Rahman

 **Description:**
-Facial keypoint detection is an important example of a computer vision problem which can be solved effectively by treating the problem as an image regression task and and trainign a CNN network for predicting the image location of the key-points.
-In this project, I trained a CNN network to predict important facial keypoints given an image of a human face.
-I did this project as a requirements of graduating from Udacity's Computer Vision Nanodegree program.
+Image caption generation is a widely used application of sequential generative model.
+In this project, I designed and trained a CNN-LSTM encoder-decoder architecture for generating caption from an input image.
+I did this project as part of the requirement of gaduating "Computer Vision Nanodegree" from Udacity.

 **My contribution:**
 Pre-processed the images in the MS COCO Dataset using PyTorch Transforms and converted the captions in the training set into sequence of integers using BOW vocabulary dictionary with a vocabulary threshold of 5.
 Defined and trained a CNN encoder and a LSTM Decoder on top of a time distributed embedding layer by using pretrained RESNET50 model as a feature extractor to encode an input image into a fixed